 - Inability to multitask (such as listening to music and washing the dishes)

-Fortunately, if you do have serious attention problems, it is possible to find techniques to manage them and even improve your concentration.
-In the following section, we’ll discuss various interventions that can help individuals improve their attention skills following a brain injury.
+Fortunately, even if you have serious attention problems, it is possible to find techniques to manage them and improve your concentration.
+In the following section, we’ll discuss various interventions that can help individuals improve their focus following a brain injury.

 As we mentioned above, sometimes it’s not just cognitive issues that lead to attention problems.
-Lack of sleep, a poor diet, pain, stress, and even medication may contribute to attention problems.
-So before you seek any other treatments, try to get the physical side of the equation under control.
+Lack of sleep, a poor diet, pain, stress, and side effects from medications may contribute to attention problems.
+Therefore, along with other specific treatments, it can help to also focus on your overall health to maximize recovery.

 The mind and body are closely connected.
-If you keep your body healthy, you will notice your mental strength improving as well.
+If you keep your body healthy, you’ll likely notice your mental strength improving as well.
 Here are a few tips that can help you improve overall health:

 - Exercise regularly.
-Do so for at least 30 minutes every day.
-Exercise brings more blood to the brain, which gives the brain vital nutrients and improves focus.
+Try to get at least 30 minutes of exercise every day.
+Exercise helps promote circulation to the brain, which can improve overall cognitive and physiological functioning.

 - Eat a healthy brain injury diet.
 What you eat can significantly affect your ability to focus.
 Try to also incorporate important vitamins for brain injury, which may help supplement essential vitamins and minerals lacking in your current diet.

 - Get enough sleep.
 Sleep repairs brain cells and helps the brain recharge so it can focus throughout the day.
 If you have trouble falling or staying asleep, consult with a sleep specialist.